-Have you ever seen your teacher, parent, or grandparent try to adapt to new technology?
-You may have watched them struggle to use the latest iPhone app or maybe they asked for help to download new software on their computer.
-It’s hard to continue learning in these quickly advancing fields!
+Consider this scenario: Have you ever observed a teacher, parent, or grandparent adapting to new technology?
+Perhaps you’ve witnessed them struggle to navigate the latest iPhone app or maybe they asked for help to download new software on their computer.
+Adapting to these rapidly advancing fields is challenging!

-Providing opportunities to learn is a strategy that nonprofits often overlook due to limited funding.
-But when you invest in effective development opportunities for yourself and your team members, you provide the resources necessary for them to improve their skills and to grow your organization.
+Providing opportunities to learn is a strategy nonprofits often overlook due to limited funding.
+Yet, when you allocate resources effectively, you empower your team members to enhance their skills by participating in nonprofit professional development.

 But how can you encourage their learning?

-To help you answer this question, we’ve compiled our favorite (and affordable) professional development resources that you can use to help your staff continue their training in the field.
+To help you answer this question, we’ve compiled our favorite (and affordable) professional development resources that you can use to help your nonprofit staff continue their training.
 We’ve split these resources into the following categories:

 After we’ve provided our recommendations, we’ll dive a little deeper into the advantages that you’ll find when you invest properly in nonprofit professional development opportunities.